-This is the easiest turkey pot pie recipe using leftover Thanksgiving turkey, mixed vegetables, cheese all baked in a flaky crust that tastes absolutely scrumptious.
+This is the easiest Turkey Pot Pie Recipe using leftover Thanksgiving turkey, mixed vegetables, cheese all baked in a flaky crust that tastes absolutely scrumptious.
+This one-pot meal is always a favorite in my house!

 If you’re like me, you have a lot of turkey leftover after Thanksgiving.
 I usually make the biggest bird I can find to make sure everyone has enough.
 The thing is, people also bring tons of sides, and there’s always a ham.
 That means I always have leftover turkey.